PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/README.md

 - Created a ratio calculation by dividing one column results from another column.
 - Used conditional formatting to highlight certain cells that were below, between, and above a determined mark.
 - Created 2 pivot tables to display certain data points much easier.

+You can download and view the raw, uncleaned data [here](https://github.com/PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/files/13433883/salesworkload_raw.xlsx).

+You can download and view my cleaned data with [here](https://github.com/PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/files/13433863/salesworkload_cleaned.xlsx).